imsadhappy/cozymeal-case-study/README.md

 Run tests with `make test`

 Run app in dev mode with `make dev`.
 Build for production with `make prod`.
-Switch between production or local/dev in .env
+Switch between production or local/dev in .env.
+See the app, go to [localhost](http://localhost).

 Stop containers with `make down`